ankitbar/techxture/README.md

 4. **Result Display**: The classification result and confidence score are sent back to the UI and displayed to the user.
 5. **User Feedback**: Users can provide feedback on the classification, which is stored in the database for future model improvement.
 6. **Model Retraining**: Periodically, new data and feedback are used to retrain the model to improve accuracy.

-### Summary

-This architecture provides a structured approach to building a food texture classification application using Python.
-Each component is designed to work together, ensuring a smooth flow from image upload to classification and feedback, allowing for continuous improvement of the model.